Reading West railway station: Derailment in 1965

+Rebuilding

+In 2015, Network Rail's Western Route Study suggested the provision of a grade separated junction at Southcote to the south of the station, with a third track to be provided between there and the junction with the Great Western main line to the north of the station.
+This plan, which would have required a radical rebuild of Reading West, was not proceeded with.

+In 2019, electrification of the Reading to Taunton line was completed as far as Newbury, including the section though Reading West station.
+As part of these works, the pedestrian bridge that had previously connected the platforms was removed.
+To switch platforms passengers must now leave the station and cross underneath the railway bridge on the Oxford Road.

+In 2021, work began on a new station building on Oxford Road, as well as a new entrance from Tilehurst Road, and a new bus interchange.
+At the time, the expectation was that the station would open in the summer of 2022.
+The rebuilt station was opened in March 2024.

 Location

 To the north of the station the line crosses a railway bridge over the Oxford Road, followed by Oxford Road Junction, which is the southern apex of a triangle of tracks.
 The tracks to the west curve round to join the Great Western Main Line towards Bristol at Reading West Junction, and are largely used by freight trains between Southampton Docks and points to the north.
 The tracks to the east lead to Reading station and are mostly used by passenger services.

 To the south of the station the line enters a cutting, crossed by high level bridges carrying the Tilehurst Road and, further to the south, the Bath Road.
-Beyond the cutting is Southcote Junction, where the line to Basingstoke diverges from that to Newbury.
-Until 1983 there was a third line at the junction, the Coley branch line, which diverted just to the north at Coley Branch Junction and served Reading Central goods station.
-In 2015, Network Rail’s Western Route Study suggested the provision of a grade separated junction at Southcote, with a third track to be provided between there and the Oxford Road Junction at Reading West.
+Beyond the cutting is Southcote Junction, where the line to Basingstoke diverges from that to Newbury, and where the Coley branch line formerly diverged.

 There is separate pedestrian access to the northern end of both platforms from Oxford Road, together with access to the southern end of the down platform from Tilehurst Road.
+There is no access between the up platform and the Tilehurst Road, other than via that platform's Oxford Road access.

 Services

 The station is served by local services operated by Great Western Railway between Reading and Basingstoke or Newbury.
-During weekday daytime the station is served by two trains an hour on the Basingstoke route, plus one on the Newbury route.
-Trains are less frequent on Sundays and in the evenings.
-Trains take some 3 minutes to reach Reading, 20 minutes to reach Basingstoke, 25 minutes to reach Newbury and just over 30 minutes to reach London.
+During weekdays the station is served by two trains an hour on the Basingstoke route, plus one on the Newbury route.
+In the morning peak there are also a few through trains to Paddington.
+Trains are less frequent on Sundays.
+Trains typically take 3 minutes to reach Reading, 24 minutes to reach Basingstoke, 25 minutes to reach Newbury and just over 35 minutes to reach London.

-South West Trains previously ran services from Reading to Basingstoke, which occasionally ran to Brighton.